python/cpython/Doc/library/subprocess.rst

    this function are passed through to that interface. (*timeout*,  *input*, *check*, and *capture_output* are not.)

-   If *capture_output* is true, stdout and stderr will be captured.
+   If *capture_output* is a truthy value, stdout and stderr will be captured.
    When used, the internal :class:`Popen` object is automatically created with ``stdout=PIPE`` and ``stderr=PIPE``.
 The *stdout* and *stderr* arguments may not be supplied at the same time as *capture_output*.
 If you wish to capture